nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 SocialBook detects missing or invalid input.

     * 2a1.
-SocialBook informs user that the index is invalid.
+SocialBook informs user that the input is invalid.

     * 2a2.
 User corrects the input and enters the command again.